Your Right to Know

 We want to make submitting an information request easy.

-We are five young Montanans who love our state and want to work towards protecting the promise of Montana’s constitution—including the right to know, for our generation and future generations.
+We are four young Montanans who love our state and want to work towards protecting the promise of Montana’s constitution—including the right to know, for our generation and future generations.

 We want to help you submit your information requests.